USB Logging

 If you are debugging your own keyboard in your user config repository, use

-build log to verify the options above have been enabled
+Actions, you can search the Kconfig file build log to verify the options above have been enabled

 for you successfully.